 I believe that if newly-diagnosed multiple myeloma patients are not going to sacrifice overall survival by waiting then they should wait.
+All MMers should harvest and store their stem cells once they complete their induction therapy.
+But the studies below report no difference in OS or PFS with an ASCT now or later.

 Multiple Myeloma at a glance- click the image below: